suhailpatel94/E-commerce-web-application/README.md

 # E-commerce web application

-###Description

-The application is developed using Php and MySQL.
-Products are displayed on the website.
-Registered users can add or remove products to and from the cart.
-Payment is done using Paypal.

 ###How to run
 1. Install xampp.
 2. Copy the php and css folders in htdocs folder.